-The following significant methods and assumptions were used to measure the Plan's total pension liability as of December 31, 2017 and 2016:
+The following significant methods and assumptions were used to measure the Plan's total pension liability as of December 31, 2018 and 2017:

-- Actuarial experience study Three-year periods ended December 31, 2016 and 2013, respectively - Inflation rate 2.75% and 3.00%, respectively - Projected salary increases 4.25% to 17.50%, depending upon service and nature of employment - Cost-of-living adjustments 2.75% and 3.00%, respectively
+- Actuarial experience study Three-year period ended December 31, 2016 - Inflation rate 2.75% - Projected salary increases 4.25% to 17.25%, depending upon service and nature of employment - Cost-of-living adjustments 2.75%

-The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2014 through December 31, 2016 using the Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected generationally using the two-dimensional Scale MP-2016 and for the period January 1, 2011 through December 31, 2013 using the RP-2000 Combined Healthy Mortality Table projected with the Society of Actuaries Scale BB to 2020.
-The mortality assumptions were then customized to account for the Plan's membership experience.
+The mortality assumptions were based, respectively, on the results of the actuarial experience studies for the period January 1, 2014 through December 31, 2016 using the Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table projected generationally using the two-dimensional Scale MP-2016.

-The discount rates used to measure the Plan's total pension liability were 7.00% and 7.25% at December 31, 2017 and 2016, respectively.
-The projection of cash flows used to determine the discount rates assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at actuarially determined rates.
+The discount rate used to measure the Plan's total pension liability as of December 31, 2018 and 2017 was 7.00%.
+The projection of cash flows used to determine the discount rates assumed that plan member contributions will be made at the current contribution rates and that employer contributions will be made at actuarially determined contribution rates.
 Based on those assumptions, the Plan's fiduciary net position was projected to be available to make all projected future benefit payments for current plan members.
 Therefore, the long-term expected rate of return on plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
 The long-term expected rate of return should be determined without reduction for plan administrative expense.
-The investment return assumptions are net of administrative expenses, assumed to be 14 and 16 basis points, respectively.
+The investment return assumptions are net of administrative expenses, assumed to be 12 and 13 basis points, respectively.
 The investment rate of return assumptions remained the same for reporting purposes due to the immaterial impact administrative expenses has on the overall assumed rate of return.
 The long-term expected rates of return on plan investments were determined using a building-block method in which best-estimate ranges of expected future real rates of return are developed for each major asset class.
 These returns are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentages and by adding expected inflation and deducting expected investment expenses.